dongleqing-pizi/dongleqing-pizi.github.io/_pages/about.md

 My research focuses on (1) multi-source multi-modal data mining (i.e., text, images, videos); (2) business analytics leveraging AI and Big Data; (3) interaction and mechanism between human and AI, and then how to improve Human-AI collaboration.

-Feel free to reach out to me via email for any discussion or cooperation.
+Feel free to reach out to me via email for any discussion or collaboration.